Table of Contents

 CRL Measurement in Multiple Pregnancy

-Estimation of gestational age in multiple pregnancies after the second trimester is not advisable since growth curves in multiple pregnancies vary from those in singleton pregnancies beyond that.
+After the second trimester, the estimation of the gestational age in multiple pregnancies is not advisable since the growth curves of singleton and multiple pregnancies vary.

 The first-trimester pregnancy with a small gestation and a decreased CRL measurement has an increased likelihood of miscarriage.